-While most of the crowds at Universal Orlando are treating themselves to all of the sweets, fried foods, and large portions they can get their hands on during their vacation, some vacationers still like to watch their calorie intake.
+While most of the crowds at Universal Orlando Resort are treating themselves to all of the sweets, fried foods, and large portions they can get their hands on, some vacationers still like to watch their calorie intake.

-Health conscious individuals used to be left with minimal options, but over the years the parks have expanded their menus to include delicious foods with lower stats.
-These healthier options are not only good for the weight conscious, but also for those with health conditions, which may require lower calorie intake or different meal preparations, including gluten free.
-In this post I will discuss the options each of Universal’s parks offer along with CityWalk.
+Health-conscious individuals used to be left with minimal options, but, over the years, Universal has expanded its menus to include delicious foods with lower stats.
+These healthier options are not only good for the weight-minded, but also for those with health conditions, which may require lower caloric intake or different meal preparations (including gluten-free).
+In this post, I will discuss the options each of Universal’s theme parks offer, along with CityWalk.

 Healthy eating at Universal Studios Florida

-Springfield, USA brought along with it Fast Food Boulevard, a collection of various quick-service counters that includes Lisa’s Teahouse of Horror among its tenants.
-This section of the mini food court provides several healthy options, allowing you to eat with your family, some of whom may prefer to indulge at Krusty Burger or Cleutus’ Chicken Shack.
-Lisa Teahouse of Horror offers an array of what Universal’s website describes as “healthy and delicious” items including salads, hummus, fruit plates and cups, yogurts, and healthier wraps and sandwiches.
+Springfield, USA brought along with it Fast Food Boulevard, a collection of various quick-service counters that includes Lisa’s Teahouse of Horror.
+This section of the mini-food court provides several healthy options, allowing you to eat with those family members who may prefer to indulge at Krusty Burger or Cletus’ Chicken Shack.
+Teahouse of Horror offers an array of what Universal describes as “healthy and delicious” items, such as salads, hummus, fruit plates and cups, yogurts, and healthier wraps and sandwiches.

-Lombard’s Seafood Grille – the full-service, fine-dining restaurant at Universal Studios Florida – makes eating healthier a bit easier.
-Right on its menu, symbols are used to indicate which items can be prepared gluten free, vegetarian, or with reduced portion size to cut back on the calories.
-Healthier items on their menu include a variety of salads, all of which can be prepared gluten free, such as their featured grilled salmon salad.
-Lombard’s also offers a grilled chicken sandwich, which you can substitute a side of roasted potatoes or white rice with for no additional charge; a tuna poke appetizer, which comes replete with sushi-grade ahi tuna diced and marinated in a soy garlic sauce and served over a bed of Frisee lettuce, scallions, tomatoes, avocado, wasabi, and crispy wonton chips; and, finally, Penne Genovese, which is made with vegan sausage-roasted broccoli, cherry tomatoes, and basil oil.
+Lombard’s Seafood Grille – the full-service, fine-dining restaurant at Universal Studios Florida – makes eating healthier a bit easier: right on its menu, symbols are used to indicate which items can be prepared gluten-free, vegetarian, or with reduced portion sizes to cut back on the calories.
+Healthier items here include a variety of salads, all of which can be prepared gluten-free (like the San Francisco Cobb Salad); a grilled chicken sandwich, which you can substitute a side of roasted potatoes or white rice with for no additional charge; a tuna poke appetizer, which comes replete with sushi-grade ahi tuna diced and marinated in a soy garlic sauce and served over a bed of Frisee lettuce, scallions, tomatoes, avocado, wasabi, and crispy wonton chips; and, finally, Penne Genovese, which is made with vegan sausage-roasted broccoli, cherry tomatoes, and basil oil.

-Additional options at Universal Studios Florida include the full-service Finnegan’s Bar & Grill, which offers a garden burger served with fresh fruit and a grilled fillet of salmon, along with the quick-service Mel’s Drive-In, which offers a grilled chicken sandwich, the Chick’n & Avocado Sandwich Platter (a vegan chicken sandwich), and, on the lighter side, a grilled chicken salad; the quick-service Louie’s Italian Restaurant, which features Spaghetti Bolognese (it includes vegan Italian sausage crumbles); and Richter’s Burger Co, which now offers the much-talked-about Beyond Burger.
+Additional options at the park include: the full-service Finnegan’s Bar & Grill, which offers a black bean burger served with fresh fruit and a grilled fillet of salmon; the quick-service Mel’s Drive-In, which serves up a grilled chicken sandwich, the Chick’n & Avocado Sandwich Platter (a vegan chicken sandwich), and, on the lighter side, a grilled chicken salad; the quick-service Louie’s Italian Restaurant, which features Spaghetti Bolognese (it includes vegan Italian sausage crumbles); and Richter’s Burger Co, which now offers the much-talked-about Beyond Burger.

 Healthy eating at Islands of Adventure

-Mythos — the full-service, fine-dining restaurant at Islands of Adventure — has been voted best theme park restaurant on multiple occasions.
-This may have to do with the fact that their menu includes a variety of both healthy and indulgent items.
-Just as with Lombard’s menu, Mythos’ menu is marked with symbols for gluten free and vegan choices.
-Menu options include a variety of salads, which can be topped with grilled chicken, shrimp, or salmon), a pan-seared salmon served with sautéed mushrooms and zucchini ribbons, and the fantastic vegan Tomato Pesto Cresto de Gallo, which consists of vegetarian chicken, sundried tomatoes, roasted mushrooms, Kalamata olives, and fresh basil.
+Mythos, Islands of Adventure‘s full-service fine-dining establishment, has been voted the best theme-park restaurant on multiple occasions, which just may have to do with the fact that its menu includes a variety of both healthy and indulgent items.
+Just as with Lombard’s, Mythos’s menu is marked with symbols for gluten-free and vegan choices; here, you’ll find a variety of salads (which can be topped with grilled chicken, shrimp, or salmon), a pan-seared salmon served with sautéed mushrooms and zucchini ribbons, and the fantastic vegan Tomato Pesto Cresto de Gallo, which consists of vegetarian chicken, sundried tomatoes, roasted mushrooms, Kalamata olives, and fresh basil.

-The second full-service option at Islands of Adventure, Confisco Grille, also offers a variety of healthy options, some of which are indicated on the menu with the gluten free and vegetarian symbols.
+The second full-service option at the park, Confisco Grille, also offers a variety of healthy options, some of which are indicated on the menu with the gluten-free and vegetarian symbols.
 The restaurant offers a wonderful hummus appetizer, as well as Chipotle Sausage with Orzo and a variety of salads, like the Greek Salad, which can be prepared gluten-free and vegetarian (although you can also add chicken for an upcharge).
-Keep in mind that, while salads include nutritious vegetables and may be able to be made gluten free or vegetarian, this does not automatically mean they are low in calories!
-Watch out for toppings, especially high fat and calorie dressings, which can raise the stats of the salad.
+Keep in mind that, while salads include nutritious vegetables and may be able to be made vegetarian-friendly, this does not automatically mean they are low in calories!
+Watch out for toppings, especially high-fat dressings, which can raise the stats of the salad.